wangziqi2013/wangziqi2013.github.io/_posts/2019-09-13-efficient-reg-renaming-and-recovery-for-hp-cpu.markdown

 maintained as a circular FIFO queue provides storage for checkpointed renaming tables.
 Only the control bits are copies into the table when a checkpoint is taken.
 Each checkpoint is also associated with a reference coutner, which is incremented when an instruction is decoded, and decremented when instructions commit.
 A checkpoint commits when it is at the tail of the FIFO queue, and all instructions in the checkpoint are committed.
+Physical registers are considered as free, if the physical register has no control bit set in any of the currently uncommitted checkpoints, including the current one (i.e. the one stored in the mapping table; in fact the buffer and mapping table can be implemented as a monolithic structure, with the control bits maintained as a circular queue and the mapping maintained as a CAM).
+The allocation logic simply tests all bits for a certain physical register with a NOR gate.
+An output of "1" indicates that the register is not referred to in all uncommitted checkpoints, which can be allocated to a new instruction without worrying about the same register being accessed by a different instruction after a roll back.